The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 Call (863.3403, ext.
 0) or visit the Circulation Desk, or

-Use our on-line catalog (Polaris) via a link on our home page (www.fletcherfree.org).
-With your 14-digit Library Card Barcode and 4-digit PIN you can log in, then click "My Account" to renew and place holds on line 24/7.
+Use our online catalog via a link above.
+With your 14-digit Library Card Barcode and 4-digit PIN you can Sign In, then click "My Account" to renew and place holds on line 24/7.
 (PINs are noted on new cards-- if yours is missing, visit the Circulation Desk in person to get your PIN).

 Interlibrary Loan is available for items not in our collection, as long as they are not newly-published.